b-kenneth/crypto-etl-platform/README.md

 # **Section 1: Project Overview & Architecture**

 ## **🚀 Crypto Data Platform**
-### **Real-time Cryptocurrency Analytics & ETL Pipeline**

-A production-grade data platform that automates cryptocurrency market data collection, processing, and visualization with enterprise-level orchestration and monitoring capabilities.

----

 ## **📊 Project Overview**

 The Crypto Data Platform is a comprehensive end-to-end data engineering solution designed to solve critical challenges in cryptocurrency market analysis.
-This platform addresses the need for reliable, real-time crypto market intelligence by implementing a robust ETL pipeline that ensures data quality, consistency, and availability for business intelligence applications.
+This platform addresses the need for reliable, crypto market intelligence by implementing a robust ETL pipeline that ensures data quality, consistency, and availability for business intelligence applications.

 ### **What This Platform Does:**
-- **Automated Data Generation**: Simulates realistic cryptocurrency market data (OHLCV) for 6 major coins
+- **Automated Data Generation**: Simulates realistic cryptocurrency market data (OHLCV) for 6 major coins.
 - **Intelligent Data Processing**: Extracts, transforms, and loads crypto data with comprehensive quality validation
-- **Real-time Analytics**: Provides live dashboards and visualizations for market analysis
+- **Analytics**: Provides dashboards and visualizations for market analysis
 - **Enterprise Orchestration**: Uses Apache Airflow for workflow management with sophisticated error handling
 - **Scalable Storage**: Implements object storage (MinIO) and analytical database (PostgreSQL) architecture